jamespfennell/xz/README.md

 ## Build information

-The underlying lzma2 C library is cross-platform, and by default it is compiled during `go build`.
+The lzma2 C code is automatically compiled by `go build`.
+The C code is highly portable and regularly compiled for numerous architectures as part of the XZ Utils project,
+    so it's unlikely `go build` will encounter any issues.
 As part of the CI, the package is built and tested in the following environments:

 | OS | Architecture | C compiler | Build status |